| EXECUTIVE SUMMARY

 out the recommendations in Part II, Section VI, including:

-(a) Consideration of population factors and
+(a) Consideration of population factors and population policies in all Country Assistance

 Strategy Papers (CASP) and Development Assistance